 If you’re new to strength training, then the NHS has a quick ten minute strength training video workout you can perform to ease you in

 Like we said, the best type of home exercises are ones that you enjoy and can stick with long-term, without getting bored.
-Hopefully, these ideas will give you some inspiration to switch up how you can get yourself moving and help you feel physically and mentally better during this difficult time.
+Hopefully, these ideas will give you some inspiration to switch up how you can get yourself moving and help you feel physically and mentally better.

 Topics: Mental health & wellbeing